We’re here to help.

 What college counseling resources are available?

 The College Counseling Office carefully guides students through the college admission process.
-Counseling begins in the summer before sophomore year and continues through the spring of senior year.
+Counseling begins in the spring of sophomore year and continues through the spring of senior year.
 Each student is assigned to one of our four college counselors and the counselors meet regularly with students and parents.
-The College Counseling Office maintains a comprehensive web site.
+The College Counseling Office maintains a comprehensive website.